nupurkapoor/nprApp/README.md

 An NPR audio player that would list current stories on the show "Morning Edition" and play them in browser.
+A cleaner version of https://github.com/auser/ng-newsletter-beginner-series.